lanyiyun/Data-Source-Description/Data Source Description.md

 Data Acquisition
 -----------
-Data were scraped from the above web page (Install: `devtools::install_github("adletaw/craigr")`) starting from the most recent posts in a decending order of post date.
+Data were scraped from the above web page (Install: `devtools::install_github("adletaw/craigr")`) starting from the most recent posts in a decending order of post date (as shown below).
 Rental information regarding `Title`, `Post Date`, `Price`, `Number of Bedrooms`, `Square Foots`, `Location`, `URL` are obtained and stored in the form of data frame in R for analysis.

-For example, scaped rental information will be aquired as follows.
 The first record corresponds data from the screen snapshot shown above.

     ##                                                                               Title             Date Price